melki-khalil/projet-web/readMe.md

 ### `other pages`
 - **Contents**: This folder includes pages related to the shop:
   - **`product.html`**: Demonstrates the layout of a product page, featuring a carousel for product images, descriptions, and an ordering section.
+    - Includes a button to add items to the cart, which triggers a `toast` notification and updates a section displaying the number of items in the cart.
+    - Contains a `modal` prompting users to sign in when they click the "My Account" link.

   - **`card.html`**: Represents the shopping cart where users can review items they have added but have not yet purchased.
+    - Includes a button to add items to the cart, which triggers a `toast` notification and updates a section displaying the number of items in the cart.
+    - Contains a `modal` prompting users to sign in when they click the "My Account" link.
+    - Displays a `remove modal` for deleting items from the cart.

   - **`checkout.html`**: Contains the final form for completing the payment process.

 ### `codes`